danielharrell/SumLect2015/Lost_Idea_LA.md

 The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant to express a worry I have about the present-day state of liberal education.
-Yes, another one of those.
-For to have worries at all has become reflexive among those of us in any way devoted to this education, whether we be students of it, teachers of it, or in some other form stewards of it.
+To have worries at all, of course, has become reflexive among those of us in any way devoted to this education, whether we be students of it, teachers of it, or in some other form stewards of it.
 And there is seemingly no end to the think-pieces published nowadays lamenting the decline of liberal education, to the point of prophesying its death.
 Type the words "death of liberal education" into Google, and you get back such headlines as

 > [Why Liberal Arts Education is Dying (or Already Dead)](http://www.aleteia.org/en/education/documents/why-liberal-arts-education-is-dying-or-already-dead-228015)
 > [Is the Four-Year, Liberal-Arts Education Model Dead?](http://www.cnbc.com/id/41626661)